German/Nazi occupation II World War II

 In order to get to know the cultural and historical heritage of Misiņkalns manor park more fully, we recommend using the services of a guide.

-In 1890, Gertrude Lindberga founded a cardboard factory in Aizpute.
+In Aizpute, Ģertrūde Lindberga founded a cardboard factory in 1890.

-During World War 2, German military equipment and weapon repair workshops operated in the factory premises.
+During World War II, German military equipment and weapons repair workshops operated in the factory premises.

-After the war, the Aizpute district industrial complex was established and its production was agricultural equipment.
+After the war, the Aizpute District Industrial Complex was established and its production consisted of agricultural equipment.
 There were also weaving, fabric dyeing, and wool yarn processing workshops.
 Later, a furniture production workshop was also opened.

-The key and building cladding factory "Aizpute" is renamed to the metal fittings factory "Kurzeme", or MFR "Kurzeme".
+The lock and hardware factory "Aizpute" is renamed the metal fittings factory "Kurzeme", or MFR "Kurzeme".

-MFR "Kurzeme" transforms into a joint-stock company "Kurzeme slike 1" and started producing various types of non-standard metal products and successfully produces them even today.
+MFR "Kurzeme" was transformed into a joint-stock company "Kurzemes atslėga 1" and began producing various types of non-standard metal products and continues to successfully produce them today.

-According to the stories, it follows that the young women have joined Ruben's battalion voluntarily.
-Together with Ruben's battalion, they went from Suntaži to Usma.
-However, during the Jekelna campaign, the young women were arrested on the road, taken to the forester's house in Vēlogi for questioning and shot together with a small group of other detainees.
-A woman, a resident of Cirkale, knew Arya and managed to rebury the remains of both girls at the edge of the Cirkale cemetery and took care of this cemetery throughout the Soviet occupation.
+According to the stories, the young women joined the Rubenis battalion voluntarily.
+They traveled with the Rubenis battalion from Suntaži to Usma.
+However, during Jekeln's "Eichensumpf" operation, the young women were arrested on the road, taken to the Vēlogi forester's house for interrogation and shot together with a small group of other detainees.
+A woman, a resident of Cirkale, knew Ārija and managed to rebury the remains of both girls at the edge of the Cirkale cemetery and maintained this cemetery throughout the Soviet occupation.

-The progress of the action is partially documented in the report of December 31, 1944.
+The course of the campaign is partially documented in a report dated December 31, 1944.

 Monument to the 8th Estonian Rifle Corps of the Red Army